MY THERAPEUTIC APPROACH

-As a psychologist, my therapeutic work is guided using psychological formulation, which draws on your child's experiences (past and present) and psychological theories and models to enable us to make sense of problems.
-Often problems can feel difficult to manage for a child because they feel confused by their experience.
+As a Clinical Psychologist, my therapeutic work is primarily guided using psychological formulation (rather than medical diagnosis), which draws on your child's past and present experiences and psychological theories to enable us to make sense of problems.
+Often problems can feel difficult to manage for a child because they feel confused and overwhelmed by their experience.
 I can help your child to gain insight into their difficulties and make sense of what has happened to them in the past, or is happening to them now.
 Increased understanding is the first step to overcoming difficulties and often leads to a sense of empowerment.
 As a therapist, my approach is collaborative, non-blaming and supportive.

 Individually tailored treatment, not one-size-fits-all

 My approach to therapy is informed by our psychological formulation and the evidence-base (i.e. what research has shown is an effective treatment approach for a particular problem).
-The therapy models I most frequently use are Cognitive Behavioural Therapy (CBT) and Systemic/Family Therapy, however where appropriate I take an integrative approach and draw upon theories and techniques from other well-recognised therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Compassion-Focused Therapy (CFT), Narrative Therapy, and Psychodynamic Psychotherapy.
+The therapy models I most frequently use are Cognitive Behavioural Therapy (CBT), Eye Movement Desensitisation and Reprocessing (EMDR - for age 13+) and Systemic/Family Therapy, however where appropriate I take an integrative approach and draw upon theories and techniques from other well-recognised therapies such as Acceptance and Commitment Therapy (ACT), Dialectical Behavioural Therapy (DBT), Compassion-Focused Therapy (CFT), Narrative Therapy, and Psychodynamic Psychotherapy.

 A safe space